yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/schedule-data-backups/ysql.md

 </ul>

-<br>You can use YugabyteDB Anywhere to perform regularly scheduled backups of YugabyteDB universe data for all YSQL tables in a namespace.
+You can use YugabyteDB Anywhere to perform regularly scheduled backups of YugabyteDB universe data for all YSQL tables in a namespace.

 To back up your universe YSQL data immediately, see [Back up universe YSQL data](../../back-up-universe-data/ysql/).